aaronengels/DattoRMM/README.md

 ## Version 1.0.0.32
 - Added support to pull activity logs (by Phill Holbrook)
+- Add PSCredential support for connecting Api (by Meelis Nigols)

 ## Version 1.0.0.31
 - Added Get-DevicesNeedingReboot (by Brian Killay)